FAIRDataPipeline/hugo_source_files/content/docs/use_cases/_index.md

 This requires application of four further **component use cases** shown
 below:

-5. Use case: **Flag data as problematic --** an error or revision of data is uncovered.
+1. Use case: **Flag data as problematic --** an error or revision of data is uncovered.
 How do I flag this in data pipeline/registry?

-6. Use case: **Flag model/analysis code as problematic --** a model/analysis code error is detected or the code revised.
+2. Use case: **Flag model/analysis code as problematic --** a model/analysis code error is detected or the code revised.
 How do I flag this in data pipeline/registry?

-7. Use case: **Track issues --** I am looking at the output of some analysis/model.
+3. Use case: **Track issues --** I am looking at the output of some analysis/model.
 How do I see issues flagged in ancestral data or model/analyisis?

-8. Use case: **View meta data --** I want to extract meta data about a particular dataset or model code
+4. Use case: **View meta data --** I want to extract meta data about a particular dataset or model code

-Source: Glenn Marion

 Actor: Data/code producer (5 & 6).
 Data/software user (7 & 8)